 Make this Easy Cherry Pie Filling Ahead or Freeze It!

-You can also make this filling and keep it in the fridge for four days.
+Storing: Make this filling and keep it in the fridge for four days.

 You can use this filling to make the BEST cherry pie!
 I’m telling you, there is nothing better than pie filling made with fresh fruit – you won’t want to buy a can of filling after trying it.
 You are going to love it!